Teamwork is a key part of business success. But there is only so much that can be done with a strong team spirit.

 Everyone needs to take a break every now and then.
 The problem is finding a way to schedule leave so that the workload doesn't stall when certain people are absent.
 The benefit of an intranet is that it can alleviate this with shared calendars, allowing everyone to plan their trips and their workload well in advance before it has a chance to hinder productivity.
 Project Gantt charts can also be built into a SharePoint intranet to visualise when resources will and won’t be available.

 Some companies require their staff to be based off-site.
 Unfortunately, that can cause all manner of issues in the communication department.
 Some team members can feel disconnected from the business.
 By the time new information has been sent their way, it has all become common knowledge, and remote workers can't act on that new information with the same level of proactiveness.
-By maintaining a company intranet, all updates can be shared in real-time and progress can be made across multiple sites.
+By maintaining a company intranet, all updates can be shared in real-time and progress can be made across multiple sites keeping remote workers engaged.

 Some employers may want to improve their collaborative process, but they won't want to change it altogether.
 And your employees will certainly find it difficult to get to grips with a completely unfamiliar system.
-Luckily, a SharePoint intranet intuitively integrates with existing tools such as Microsoft Word and Excel, thus allowing you to keep the fluency (many Office 365 licences provide access to both).
+Luckily, one of the key intranet uses available is its ability to integrate with existing tools such as Microsoft Word and Excel, thus allowing you to keep the fluency (many Office 365 licences provide access to both).
 And in more complex setups, SharePoint can even be linked to Dynamics 365 and Teams or advanced workflow functionality to create a unified working experience - just another benefit of an intranet.

 Many teams thrive because they have a strong company ethos motivating them.
 But sometimes, it can be difficult to find ways to be reminded of that ethos in the day-to-day tasks.

-A SharePoint intranet can put an entire culture online, what it stands for, how other people have benefited from it.
+Another key SharePoint intranet benefit is it's capability to put an entire culture online, what it stands for, how other people have benefited from it.
 It gives employees a greater sense of control over the culture they live by.
 And it can also provide new options for engagement beyond souless emails - video, blogs, updates and more are all possible.

 The right intranet can transform not only how your organisation works but the culture within your workplace.

-For more information on the teamwork benefits of an intranet or to discuss a SharePoint solution please get in touch
+For more information on the benefits of an intranet for teamwork, or to discuss a SharePoint solution, please get in touch: